- University of North Carolina School of Medicine, Chapel Hill

 - Plastic & Reconstructive Surgery - University of Chicago Medical Center

-- Reconstructive Microsurgery - University of Chicago Medical Center
+- Zaccone Family Fellowship in Reconstructive Microsurgery & Breast Surgery - University of Chicago Medical Center

-As a plastic and reconstructive surgeon at Cancer Treatment Centers of America (CTCA) at Midwestern Regional Medical Center, Dr. Aaron Pelletier performs complex procedures that help improve appearance, reduce scarring and disfigurement, as well as rebuild or replace removed or injured body parts that may occur as a result of cancer and its treatment.
+As a plastic and reconstructive surgeon at Cancer Treatment Centers of America® (CTCA), Chicago, Dr. Aaron Pelletier performs complex procedures that help improve appearance, reduce scarring and disfigurement, as well as rebuild or replace removed or injured body parts that may occur as a result of cancer and its treatment.
 He is skilled in performing reconstruction procedures for the head and neck, breast, chest and abdominal wall, as well as the pelvis and extremities.

 “CTCA places an emphasis on well-rounded, comprehensive and centralized care for each individual person,” adds Dr. Pelletier.
 “In making an effort to individualize treatments and incorporate all components of health and well-being, the process of fighting cancer becomes a more cohesive and less intimidating experience.”